 Understanding the differences between wrought iron, cast iron, and mild steel gives us a deeper appreciation for the skill and craftsmanship of historical blacksmiths.
 These metals, each with unique properties and historical significance, have shaped human history in countless ways.
 If you're interested in learning more about historical blacksmithing and exploring authentic wrought iron products, visit our blog at Old West Iron.

-Maddison Nedrow
+Maddison Mellem

 Old West Iron